 How can a non-EU citizen move to Europe?

 Non-EU citizens have many options on the table when considering moving to Europe.
 Malta offers a relatively straightforward way to obtain EU residency through their Golden Visa program, with citizenship possible by naturalization.
 Its citizenship-by-investment policy allows foreigners to gain Maltese citizenship, provided that they make a set of three qualifying investments, in the country’s real estate, a government fund, and make a philanthropic donation.
 In return, they receive citizenship and an EU passport after a certain time period.

 Meanwhile, Cyprus and Spain’s Golden Visa programs permit foreigners to reside in the country temporarily, provided that they make a qualifying investment in the country’s economy – usually in real estate – and maintain this investment for a minimum of five years.
 Eventually, you can gain permanent residency – and after that – citizenship in Spain or Cyprus too.

 A Golden Visa is a permanent residency visa issued to individuals who invest – often through the purchase of property – a specified sum of money into the issuing country’s economy.

 Which country in Europe is easiest to get citizenship?

-Portugal is the easiest overall option for EU citizenship.
-After you meet the Golden Visa Program requirements and maintain your investment for five years or more, you can apply for citizenship.
+Cyprus is the easiest overall option for expats seeking EU citizenship.
+After you meet the Golden Visa program requirements and maintain your investment for five years or more, you can apply for Cypriot citizenship.
 Meanwhile, Spain offers the fastest way to get EU citizenship if you come from one of the former Spanish colonies.

 Which country gives citizenship by buying property?